6 open source tools compared. Sorted by stars. Scroll down for our analysis.

 New tools and momentum shifts, every Wednesday.

-oh-my-claudecode is a plugin that turns Claude Code into a multi-agent team coordinator.
-You define a pipeline of specialized agents (planner, reviewer, tester) and let them pass work between themselves without you driving each step.
+oh-my-claudecode turns Claude Code into a multi-agent team coordinator.
+You describe a job in plain language and it dispatches specialized agents that plan, build, review, and test in parallel, passing work between themselves without you driving each step.
 MIT-licensed, installs through the Claude Code marketplace or as an npm CLI.
 No server to run.
-It lives inside your Claude Code session and extends the built-in agent tool.
-"Autopilot" mode runs tasks end-to-end.
-"Ralph" mode cycles through review loops.
-If you have Gemini or Codex CLIs installed, it routes compatible work to them to save Anthropic tokens.
-Solo developers get a structured way to run long-running tasks without micromanaging each step.
+It lives inside your Claude Code session and extends the built-in agent tooling.
+The canonical mode is now explicit team orchestration via /team syntax, which replaced the older swarm keyword.
+It also routes compatible work across other CLIs you have installed (Codex, Gemini, Grok, Cursor) to save Anthropic tokens, and extracts reusable skills as it goes.
+Solo developers get a structured way to run long, multi-step tasks without micromanaging each agent.
 Small teams get a shared pattern for agent pipelines instead of everyone rolling their own.
 There is no paid tier and no cloud version.
-The catch: it is moving fast, so breaking changes happen.
-Multi-agent pipelines also burn tokens faster than a single prompt, and if you do not trust the autopilot, you will review more code than you write.
+You bring your own Claude Max, Pro, or API key.
+The catch: it moves extremely fast, and that speed shows.
+Releases land constantly and keywords get deprecated mid-stream (swarm and autoresearch already went), so a setup that worked last month may need adjusting.
+Multi-agent pipelines also burn tokens faster than a single prompt, and if you don't trust the autopilot, you will review more code than you write.

 MiroFish-Offline runs multi-agent AI simulations and predictions completely offline using a Neo4j knowledge graph and Ollama for local LLM inference.
 It's a simulation engine where multiple AI agents interact, predict outcomes, and build up a knowledge base over time.
 This is niche but powerful for scenarios like market simulation, scenario planning, or research where you can't send data to external APIs.
 Everything runs locally: the database, the models, the agents.
 The catch: AGPL-3.0 license (if you modify it and offer it as a service, you must open source your changes).
 Requires Neo4j and Ollama running locally.
 That's a real setup commitment.
 And 'offline multi-agent simulation' is a small but growing niche.